Nikon D7000 vs Panasonic G9

-The Nikon D7000 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were officially introduced, respectively, in September 2010 and November 2017.
+The Nikon D7000 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were announced, respectively, in September 2010 and November 2017.
 The D7000 is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (D7000) and a Four Thirds sensor.
-The Nikon has a resolution of 16.1 megapixel, whereas the Panasonic provides 20.2 MP.
+The cameras are based on an APS-C (D7000) and a Four Thirds (G9) sensor.
+The Nikon has a resolution of 16.1 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is somewhat smaller (4 percent) than the Nikon D7000.
 Moreover, the G9 is markedly lighter (16 percent) than the D7000.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D7000) and the Micro Four Thirds Lens Catalog (G9).
 Mirrorless cameras, such as the G9, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.